 Footwear and clothing appropriate for the volunteer position must be worn at all times.
 Particular attention should be paid to any positions requiring outdoor duties.
+Hats, water and sunblock will be provided by venue management.

 Appropriate guidelines will be given around technical concerns and clear lines of communication provided to the relevant staff.